 PTA Admission Requirements

-Please note: Minimum qualifications for the fall 2018 application cycle have been revised.
 Please continue to check the website for updates or attend an information session.

-- Fall 2018 PTA Program Applicant Checklist and Signature Page.
+- PTA Applicant Checklist and Signature Page.

 Meeting the minimum requirements does not guarantee admission to the PTA program.
-Participation in PTA program requires satisfactory health as demonstrated and certified by a current physical examination, and proof of medical insurance.
-Participation in the clinical education component of the program requires a criminal background check and drug screening.
+Participation in the PTA program requires satisfactory health as demonstrated and certified by a current physical examination, and proof of medical insurance.
+Participation in the clinical education component of the program requires a clear criminal background check and clear drug screening.

 These minimum qualifications are subject to change.

-a) Official high school and college transcripts* from all colleges attended must be sent to the Enrollment Center, Attention: Cynthia Lynn, Oakton Community College, 1600 E. Golf Road, Des Plaines, Illinois 60016.
+- Official high school and college transcripts* from all colleges attended must be sent to the Enrollment Center, Attention: Cynthia Lynn, Oakton Community College, 1600 E. Golf Road, Des Plaines, Illinois 60016.
 When all transcripts have been received, they will be evaluated by a Credentials Analyst.

-*A transcript is considered official when it is sent by mail from one institution to another or if sent to the studen'ts residence, it must be kept in the sealed envelope and brought directly to the Enrollment Center, Room 1860.
+*A transcript is considered official when it is sent by mail from one institution to another or if sent to the student's residence, it must be kept in the sealed envelope and brought directly to the Enrollment Center, Room 1860.